nicklockwood/layout/README.md

 </UIView>
 ```

-Most built-in iOS views should work when used as a layout XML element.
-For custom views, see the [Custom Components](#custom-components) section below.
+Most built-in iOS views should already work when used as a Layout XML element.
+For custom views, you may need to make a few minor changes for full Layout-compatibility.
+See the [Custom Components](#custom-components) section below for details.

 To mount a `LayoutNode` inside a view or view controller, subclass `LayoutViewController` and use one of the following three approaches to load your layout: